 An opportunity to reframe the patient and human experience

 The COVID-19 outbreak has created new pressures, risks, and challenges for all of us.
-We, as patients, are extremely concerned to return to the hospitals – even for routine procedures.
+We, as patients, are extremely hesitant to return to the hospitals – even for routine procedures.
 Furthermore, our trust towards institutions, people, or healthcare systems has been severely affected.

 Healthcare workers found themselves in the middle of a new reality that challenges them every single day.
 They are all facing a high risk of getting infected themselves and also feeling uncertain about the future.
 On top of that, they are still required to work under tremendous pressure, which can lead to burnout and increase the risk of errors when treating patients.